NFL power rankings: Where 49ers stand after loss to Vikings

 Big injuries to star players have contending teams on the fritz, while bottom feeders shocked the world with big upsets.
 Is there cause for concern in San Francisco?
 Are the Saints one of the best teams in the NFC?
 Are we discounting the Raiders and Patriots?

-Here's where the 49ers and the rest of the league stand heading into the "Monday Night Football" matchup between the Philadelphia Eagles and Atlanta Falcons.
+Here's where the 49ers and the rest of the league stand heading into Week 3.

 Stay in the game with the latest updates on your beloved Bay Area and California sports teams!
 Sign up here for our All Access Daily newsletter.